JuliaFolds/Transducers.jl/docs/src/index.md

 ## Difference to iterators

-How `mapfoldl` and `foldl` are used illustrate the difference between iterators and transducers.
+How `mapfoldl` and `foldl` are used illustrates the difference between iterators and transducers.
 Implementation of the above computation in iterator would be: